tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 ```

 The **LocationServiceError** type is a **ShutdownSequencersResponse.Failure** message that can be
-returned to the Akka client.
+returned to the Pekko client.
 Therefore, this type needs to be tested in the
 **SequenceManagerBehaviorTest**

 ```scala